Resistance Medal

 The Resistance medal was awarded to approximately 38,288 living persons and 24,463 posthumously.
 These awards were both for membership in the Free French forces and for participation in the metropolitan clandestine Resistance during the German occupation of France in World War II.
 Higher deeds were rewarded with the Ordre de la Libération.
 Proposals for the medal ceased to be accepted on 31 March 1947.
 For acts that occurred in Indochina, however, that date was moved back to 31 December 1947.

 The medal was also awarded to 18 communities and territories, 21 military units, and to 15 other organizations including convents, high schools, and hospitals that particularly distinguished themselves.

 Award statute

-The Resistance medal is awarded by the Chief of a Fighting France to French individuals and communities:
+The Resistance medal was awarded by the Chief of a Fighting France to French, and rarely non-French, individuals and communities: